adrische/git-tutorial/README.md

 Some introductory notes to Git - mainly for own reference to look up the commands later because I tend to forget them.
 Hopefully these notes will be helpful to others, too.

-If you want to learn Git using these notes, a good idea is to create your own version of this file README.md while trying out the different commands - learning by doing :D
+If you want to learn Git using these notes, a good idea is to create your own version of this readme file while trying out the different commands - learning by doing :D

 ## Basic shell commands